bufbuild/protovalidate-python/.github/CONTRIBUTING.md

    community members might jump in to discuss the enhancement.
 Be prepared to provide more context or insights about your suggestion.

-Remember, the goal of suggesting an enhancement is to improve `protovalidate` for everyone.
+Remember, the goal of suggesting an enhancement is to improve `protovalidate-python` for everyone.
 Every suggestion is valued, and we thank you in advance for your contribution.